Need a holiday? Can’t find the right destination?

 1. You need great weather for a great holiday, and this is where Vanuatu delivers.
 From April to October, the Vanuatu weather is at its best with sunshine, clear skies and temperatures ranging between 18 - 28 degrees.
 The wet season runs from November to March and although there are showers, they don’t tend to last long or interrupt holiday plans.

 3. Stay right on the edge of the water at the Vale Vale Beachfront Villa on the island of Efate, just a 10-minute drive from Port Vila.
-This adults-only resort (no children under 12) sits on 700 metres of some of the best beaches in Vanuatu and each villa has its own private plunge pool.
+This adults-only resort (no children under 12) sits on 700 metres of one of the best beaches in Vanuatu and each villa has its own private plunge pool.
 Beautiful.

 4. Vanuatu truly is a paradise for scuba divers, and should definitely be on your ‘things to do’ list.
 The coast is littered with wrecks (seaplanes, yachts, ferries) but the most famous dive is that of the SS President Coolidge off the island of Espiritu Santo.
 The ship is nearly 200 metres long and 25 metres wide, and in its prime, the luxury steamship would have carried 1000 passengers.
 There are 20 unique dives on this wreck catering for the novice right through to the experienced technical diver.

 5. A visit to Mount Yasur is something you will never forget.
-The volcano on East Tanna is arguably the most accessible volcano in the world.
+The volcano on Tanna is arguably the most accessible volcano in the world.
 You can drive to within 150 metres of the crater rim and actually look down into the exploding lava storm.
 This is a photographer’s dream – the shots of the fiery magma exploding in the sky are just amazing.
 The best time to visit Vanuatu’s Mount Yasur is either just before sunrise or two hours after sunset.

 6. On Pentecost Island, you can find Vanuatu’s version of ancient bungee jumping – land diving!
 This Vanuatu tradition runs from April to June, local men build wooden towers, tie tree vines to their legs, and take the leap of faith toward the earth.
 The Naghol land diving festival is considered a rite of passage for local villagers.